- Discuss resuscitation decisions with the patient or with relatives and carers.

 - Approach the subject of CPR sensitively, as part of a wider discussion about the patient's wishes concerning care and treatment.
 Where possible, the Resuscitation Council recommends this is done in the patient's home setting, involving a healthcare professional who knows them well, such as their GP.

-- Respect the wishes of patients if they tell you they do not want to know details about their condition or treatment but make it clear that they can change their mind at any time.
+- Respect the wishes of patients if they tell you they do not want to know details about their condition or treatment, but make it clear they can change their mind at any time.
 Document the discussion.
 Seek the patient's consent to share information with those close to them to support their continued treatment and care.

 Adult patients without capacity

 - Find out whether the patient has previously made a valid advance decision to refuse treatment or whether a representative has legal authority to make decisions on their behalf, eg lasting power of attorney or independent mental capacity advocate (IMCA).

 - If no legal proxy exists, the senior doctor is responsible for deciding which treatment will provide overall benefit.
 This should take into account anything known about the patient's wishes, feelings, beliefs and values, the views of those close to the patient, and of the healthcare team.